-"[A]n attached detached provides or а residential dwelling unit which complete independent living facilities for one shall or more persons. permanent provisions for living, sleeping, eating, cooking. and sanitation on the same parcel as the single-family dwelling is situated."
+"[A]n attached or а detached residential dwelling unit which provides complete independent living facilities for one or more persons. lt shall include permanent provisions for living, sleeping, eating. cooking, and sanitation on the same parcel as the single-family dwelling is situated."